MemeticsX/RLT/README.md

 ## How It Works 🔧

 Memetics' Random Loot Tables (RLT) loads copies of the default (Java) Minecraft loot tables.
-Based on a user-provided or system-determined random seed, it randomly redistributes the loot tables' contents.
-The randomization is modified based on the RLT configuration settings, which allows it to avoid problematic drop assignments that would prevent game progression or make progression overly difficult and frustrating.
-The resulting assignments are revised to correct impossible-to-meet conditions checks that would prevent drops, such as the "killed by player" condition applied to a non-entity, and to correct certain other issues.
-The resulting table set is written to a Minecraft datapack .zip file, which can be added to the datapack folder of a new or existing Minecraft world.
+Based on a user-provided or system-determined random seed, it randomly redistributes the loot tables' contents, modified based on the RLT configuration settings, which allows it to avoid problematic drop assignments that would prevent game progression or make progression overly difficult and frustrating.

+Then the tables are revised to correct impossible-to-meet conditions checks that would prevent drops, such as the "killed by player" condition applied to a non-mob, and to correct certain other issues.
+The resulting table set is written to a Minecraft datapack .zip file, which then can be added to the datapack folder of a new or existing Minecraft world.

 ## Getting Started ▶